Frank Herbert's Children of Dune: Reception

-According to Fries, "it’s Susan Sarandon and Alice Krige who steal the thunder as opposing matriarchs of the great royal houses.
+According to Fries, "It's Susan Sarandon and Alice Krige who steal the thunder as opposing matriarchs of the great royal houses.
 Although the two never catfight, their ongoing struggle to rule the Dune dynasty gives this mini a real kick."
 Observing that Sarandon and Krige were "clearly relishing their roles", Fries added that "Sarandon makes a formidable enemy, while Krige, traditionally cast as the villain, proves she can work both sides of the moral fence."
 McFarland concurred, writing "[Sarandon's] princess may be the villain, cooking up deadly schemes, but we're right along with her in having a good time."
 Stating that the acting "is at best utilitarian, the universally attractive performers embody attributes, not people", Wertheimer added:

 While Fries continues that "the mini picks up a great deal of charisma when McAvoy and Brooks come aboard as the next generation of the house of Atreides" and that "Amavia and Cox as the tortured Alia and the put-upon Irulan offer layered performances", she also adds that "Newman, as the sour Paul, sticks to just one note".
 McFarland writes, Children of Dune's only annoyance is in the cast's insistence upon inexpressive acting.
 Fear may be the mind killer, but in this show power serves emotional strychnine—the more royal the character, the stiffer the expression.
 Asher-Perrin cited several "moments of perfect execution", including Alia's death and the coded conversation between Irulan and Mohiam, and praised the costumes.
 Fries also praised the miniseries' costumes and visual effects, and Wertheimer wrote, "The best qualities of the earlier film are matched in its successor: the eye-filling vistas, the over-the-top sets and costumes, the nifty effects, all of them light years beyond standard made-for-television fare."
 McFarland agreed, writing "What really keeps you engaged are Ernest Farino's special effects.
 He won an Emmy for his efforts on Dune, and tops that accomplishment here.
 The visuals are so incredible they demand a large screen viewing."

-Frank Herbert's Children of Dune and its predecessor Frank Herbert's Dune are two of the three highest-rated programs ever to be broadcast on the Sci-Fi Channel.
+As of 2007, Frank Herbert's Children of Dune and its predecessor Frank Herbert's Dune were two of the three highest-rated programs ever to be broadcast on the Sci-Fi Channel.